Courses and Curriculum

 Transferring graduate credits

-Incoming students may petition to transfer up to two graduate-level credits from classes completed prior to their admission at Penn.
+Incoming students may petition to transfer up to two graduate-level credits from classes completed at another university prior to their admission at Penn as long as those credits were not used towards another degree.
 Students seeking transfer credit should fill out a form after they matriculate into the program, along with an official transcript, to the Program Director before the end of their first semester at Penn.
-A transfer credit form is available on the program’s Blackboard site, which is accessible to current students only.
+A transfer credit form is available on the program’s Online Community, which is accessible to current students only.
 Transfer credit is evaluated on a case-by-case basis by the faculty advisory committee.